danielkec/blog/_posts/2025-03-06-helidon-aot.md

 ### Long load test
 Second test gives some more time to the JIT to further optimize.
 Interesting is that Native Image with PGO still leads, but normal Native Image gets behind Vanilla JDK and Leyden.
 Yes JDK without any extra AOT is catching on already!
-And with heavier Helidon MP application JDK takes down even the Native Image with PGO!
+And with Helidon MP application JDK takes down even the Native Image with PGO!

 ![15sec-testimg.png](../assets/aot-bench/15sec-test.png)